Best Cloud Storage Services: | |

 Website | Tresorit.com |

-Tresorit, based in Switzerland, is our pick for the best secure cloud storage service in 2021.
+Tresorit, based in Switzerland, is one of the best secure cloud storage services available.
 It utilizes end-to-end (zero knowledge) encryption and offers a full set of features for businesses, teams, and individuals.
 The company stores your data in Ireland by default, but business accounts can select from several jurisdictions.
 A 2019 audit by Ernst & Young indicates that Tresorit is a trustworthy service.

 Tresorit’s business-oriented plans provide tools for managing users ad their data across the organization.
 The service is compliant with HIPAA, GDPR, FedRAMP, and numerous other data protection regulations, making it suitable for a wide range of corporate applications.